psychemedia/storytelling-notes/tales-to-tell.md

 The verge..

 As the bird flies away following an out of body experience, as the self-reassembles, it may not reassemble as it was before.
-You may haave been a a teacher, a doctor, a lover of X, a doubter of Y, but whqt if the pieces reassemble a different you.
+You may haave been a teacher, a doctor, a lover of X, a doubter of Y, but whqt if the pieces reassemble a different you.
 This is "the verge".

 ---